 With Auvik, you’re able to see the logical path between a workstation and its end destination from Layers 1 to 3—so you can see your afflicted workstation is connected to the same switch and firewall as five others on its way to the internet.
 The path makes complete sense.
 No missing hops, no issue there.

 The traffic might provide some clues.
 Auvik shows you the device has been sustaining traffic of 95 to 100 Mbps when you pull up its historical data.
 But who’s using the link?

 Auvik TrafficInsights™ is Auvik’s NetFlow feature made for MSPs.
 It allows you to see what applications are being used, who’s using them, and where the traffic is going.

-It turns out Megan in marketing is on the same path as your affected workstation and is backing up her high-res video files every day at the same time.
+Megan in marketing is on the same path as your affected workstation and is backing up her high-res video files every day at the same time.
 The solution?
 Change Megan’s backup time to be outside of business hours or give her some more bandwidth through a quality of service (QoS) policy.

 Patrick Garman at WBM Technologies Inc. had a similar real-life experience with his client and was able to use TrafficInsights to quickly identify the issue and solve it.

 “One of our customers was experiencing network performance issues and TrafficInsights showed us exactly what was causing the issue.
 It turned out the firewall was being taxed by storage traffic.
 We moved this traffic off the device and instantly improved the client’s connectivity.”